mark-archer/hostlang/README.md

     var o new!

     ; object with some fields set
-    var person : new name="Mark" email="mark@test.no"
+    var person : new name="Mark" email="mark@test.co"
     ; get name
     person.name
-    ; set some fields after instantiation
+    ; set a field after instantiation
     set person.lastName "Archer"

-    ; new type Person: contains three fields
+    ; new type Person, contains three fields
-    ; name which is a string that defaults to "no name" ; age which as no type specified and defaults to 0 ; email which has a type of String and no default type Person: fields name[String]="no name" age=0 email[String]
+    ;   name: which is a string that defaults to "no name" ;   age: which has no type specified and defaults to 0 ;   email: which has a type of String and no default type Person: fields name[String]="no name" age=0 email[String]

-    ; creates a new object of type Person with fields set to defaults ; fields with no defaults have undefined values which is usually considered invalid new Person
+    ; create a new object of type Person with fields set to defaults ; fields with no defaults are set to `undefined` which is usually considered an invalid state new Person

-    ; creates a new object of type Person with the name set to "Blair" new Person name="Blair"
+    ; create a new object of type Person with the name set to "Blair" new Person name="Blair"
-    ; unnamed values that are passed in to 'new' are assigned to fields by order ; so this is equivalent to the previous statement new Person "Blair"
+    ; unnamed values that are passed in to `new` are assigned to fields by order ; so this is equivalent to the previous statement new Person "Blair"